KirinDave/mooish-template/README.md

   up-to-date.
 It has an accurate representation of the code provided in /Source, with dependencies from Mootools-core.

+### Specs

+  This is a basic Screw.Unit setup for your specs.
+Delete this is you'd rather use JSSpec or some other crazy framework I don't know about.
+For help on adding tests here look at the first part of "3." under the header "Adding your code".

+### Specs

 Running your tests
 ------------------